kyegomez/AthenaOS/README.md

-# AthenaOS: Technical Specification Document
+# AthenaOS, the last operating system

 AthenaOS, an AI-managed operating system, aims to set new standards in fluidity, responsiveness, speed, intuitiveness, and intelligence.
 By leveraging the power of Rust and C++, combined with swarm-based agents, we aim to create a system where users can leverage next generation technology as simply as possible